chipsalliance/firrtl-spec/spec.md

 1. The types of the left-hand and right-hand side expressions must be equivalent (see [@sec:type-equivalence] for details).

-2. The bit widths of the two expressions must allow for data to always flow from a smaller bit width to an equal size or larger bit width.

-3. The flow of the left-hand side expression must be sink or duplex (see [@sec:flows] for an explanation of flow).
+2. The flow of the left-hand side expression must be sink or duplex (see [@sec:flows] for an explanation of flow).

-4. Either the flow of the right-hand side expression is source or duplex, or the right-hand side expression has a passive type.
+3. Either the flow of the right-hand side expression is source or duplex, or the right-hand side expression has a passive type.

 Connect statements from a narrower ground type component to a wider ground type component will have its value automatically sign-extended or zero-extended to the larger bit width.
+Connect statements from a wider ground type component to a narrower ground type component will have its value automatically truncated to fit the smaller bit width.
 The behaviour of connect statements between two circuit components with aggregate types is defined by the connection algorithm in [@sec:the-connection-algorithm].

 ### The Connection Algorithm